swiftlang/swift-evolution/proposals/nnnn-task-locals.md

 > *By the time the scope exits, the child task must either have completed, or it will be implicitly awaited.* When the scope exits via a thrown error, the child task will be implicitly cancelled before it is awaited.

 Thanks to this guarantee child tasks may directly point at the head of the stack of their parent (or super-parent), and we need not implement any additional house-keeping for those references.
 We know that the parent task will always have values we pointed to from child tasks (defined within a `withLocal` body) present, and the child tasks are guaranteed to complete before the `withLocal` returns.
 We use this to automatically pop bound values from the value stack as we return from the `withLocal` function, this is guaranteed to be safe, since by that time, all child tasks must have completed and no-one will refer to the task local-values at that point anymore.

+##### Task-local value item allocations

+It is worth calling out that the `withLocal() { ... }` API style enables crucial performance optimizations for internal storage of those tasks.

+Since the lifetime of values is bounded by the scope of a `withLocal` function along with guarantees made by structured concurrency wrt. to parent/child task lifetimes, we are able to use task-local allocation mechanisms, which avoid using the system allocator directly and can be vastly more efficient.

 ### Similarities and differences with SwiftUI `Environment`